Junee Correctional Centre

-Junee Correctional Centre is a prison in Junee, Australia, operated by GEO Group Australia under a contract with the New South Wales state government.
+Junee Correctional Centre is a prison in Junee, Australia, operated by Corrective Services NSW.
 The prison houses sentenced male inmates with a maximum, medium or minimum security classification, along with a small number of female remand inmates in transit to other locations.
-The centre has a capacity of 1200.
+The centre has a total capacity of 1279.

-The prison is made up of three sections: a medium-security facility for male inmates, a minimum-security facility for male inmates, and a new maximum-security facility for male inmates, due to open in 2020.
+The prison is made up of three sections: a medium-security facility for male inmates, a minimum-security facility for male inmates, and a new maximum-security facility for male inmates.

 Junee opened in 1993 as the first privately operated prison in NSW.
+It will be brought into public ownership in April 2025.